Charles-Andreas Brym: FC Eindhoven

-In August 2021 Brym signed for Eerste Divisie club FC Eindhoven, on a one-year contract with an option for a second season.
+In August 2021, Brym signed for Eerste Divisie club FC Eindhoven, on a one-year contract with an option for a second season.
 He made his debut for the club on September 5 in a 4–2 loss to ADO Den Haag, coming 59th-minute substitute for Jort van der Sande.
 On September 13, he scored his first goal in a 3–2 win over Helmond Sport after an assist by Joey Sleegers.

 Sparta Rotterdam

 On May 31, 2022, Brym signed with Eredivisie club Sparta Rotterdam.
-He made his debut on August 14 against AZ as a late substitute in a 3-2 defeat.
-On August 29 Sparta Rotterdam announced Brym had been loaned to his former club FC Eindhoven for the remainder of the season.
+He made his debut on August 14 against AZ as a late substitute in a 3–2 defeat.
+On August 29, Sparta Rotterdam announced Brym had been loaned to his former club FC Eindhoven in the Eerste Divisie for the remainder of the season.

+Returning to the club for the 2023–24 Eredivisie campaign, Brym scored his first goals for Sparta against Feyenoord, netting a brace in an eventual 2–2 draw on August 20, 2023.

+Almere City

+In January 2025, Brym moved to fellow Eredivisie club Almere City, signing a deal through the end of the 2026–27 season, as well as reuniting with his former manager at Sparta Rotterdam.
+He made his debut for the club on January 12 in a 0–0 draw against Groningen.
+On February 22, he scored his first goal for Almere in a 2–1 loss to Feyenoord.

+NAC Breda

+In July 2025, Brym would transfer to Eredivisie club NAC Breda, signing a 3 year contract with a club option for a 4th season.

 International career

 Youth

 Brym was named to the Canadian under-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad on March 10, 2021.